johnmm/nltk-wiki/Book-Development.md

     5. N-Gram Tagging
     6. Transformation-Based Tagging
     7. How to Determine the Category of a Word
+    8. _Scaling Up (incl how to use the Stanford tagger)_
-    8. Summary
+    9. Summary
-    9. Further Reading
+    10. Further Reading
-    10. Exercises
+    11. Exercises
 6. **Learning to Classify Text**
     1. Supervised Classification
     2. Further Examples of Supervised Classification